jussihi/PUBG-map-hack/README.md

 # Changelog

+* 17.10.2017 Updated with new offsets, also added simple build instructions.

 * 12.10.2017 Updated readme

 * 10.10.2017 Updated the usermode app.
 It should work now.
 The whole solution should work now.